The 10 best checking account bonuses for February 2023

 Our verdict: Good for those who prefer to bank online or from their phones.
 U.S. bank’s Smartly Checking account made our list for its low monthly maintenance fee, high bonus, and mobile and online banking tools.
 For a limited time, customers can earn up to $400 when they open a U.S. Bank Smartly™ checking account online, in a branch or over the phone with an opening deposit of $25.
 To receive the bonus, they must enroll in the U.S. Bank Mobile App or online banking and complete two or more direct deposits within 90 days.

-Account holders can also save on the monthly maintenance fee by having combined monthly direct deposits totaling $1,000 or more, keeping an average account balance of $1,500 or greater or owning an eligible U.S. Bank credit card.
-Plus—you can earn interest on your balance starting at a 0.001% APY and increasing depending on your how much you keep in your checking account.
+Account holders can also save on the monthly maintenance fee by having combined monthly direct deposits totaling $1,000 or more; keeping an average account balance of $1,500 or greater; or owning an eligible U.S. Bank credit card.
+Plus—you can earn interest on your balance starting at a 0.001% APY and increasing depending on how much you keep in your checking account.

 9. PNC Bank

-About: PNC Bank is headquartered in Pittsburgh, Pennsylvania and offers a wide range of services for individuals, small businesses, corporations, and government entities.
+About: PNC Bank is headquartered in Pittsburgh and offers a wide range of services for individuals, small businesses, corporations, and government entities.
 Its product offerings include checking and savings accounts, credit cards, loans, and investment management services.
 PNC has over 2,600 branches and offers customers access to 60,000 fee-free ATMs.
-Customers can also do most of their banking via the bank’s online platform and mobile app, which has over 4-stars and is available for download on the Apple App Store and Google Play.
+Customers can also do most of their banking via the bank’s online platform and mobile app, which has over four stars and is available for download on the Apple App Store and Google Play.

 Bonus: $200